junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Angels are dying.
 Dying in their true forms.

 In the Heaven, angels usually choose not to carry their vessels around.
-So it can be difficult for humans to comprehend -- as he explains to Sam and Dean later, if it's easier for them to imagine, maybe think about suited-up staffs walking around office hallways, but it's nothing like that.
+So it can be difficult for humans to comprehend -- as he explains to Sam and Dean later, if it's easier for them to imagine, maybe think about suited-up staffs walking around office corridors, but it's nothing like that.

 From what he perceives, their existences are more like clusters of light and energy, dispersing and aggregating across the dimensions.
 And all of that, is dying out.
 Their lights are shattering, energy draining, grace dissipating, existence disintegrating.
 It can be explained much easier with a scattering wave function in hyper-dimension and unbounded space, but Sam and Dean would definitely ask him to skip this part.